 What will my first year with payments on account look like?

-It’s well worth preparing yourself for the possibility of making payments on account, so you aren’t hit with any unexpected bills.
+It’s well worth preparing yourself for the possibility of making payments on account, so you aren’t hit with unexpected bills.

 They can feel like a burden because you’re paying some of next year’s taxes in advance, even though you haven’t earned the money yet.